Implementing a Robust Test of Galaxy Catalogue Completeness for Dark Siren Measurements of the Hubble Constant: Introduction

+The current implementation of \texttt{gwcosmo} uses the median apparent magnitude of the galaxy sample to define the limiting apparent magnitude in the galaxy catalogue method.
+While this conservative estimate seeks to avoid any biases due to selection effects, it also discards information about the potential host galaxies of dark sirens.
 In this paper, we describe the implementation within \texttt{gwcosmo} 1.0.0 of a robust test for determining the limiting apparent magnitude of a galaxy catalogue.
-The test is applied to the {\em pixelated\/} version of the pipeline, as described in \cite{10.1093/mnras/stac366}.
+In the main analysis, the test is applied to the {\em pixelated\/} version of the pipeline, as described in \cite{10.1093/mnras/stac366}.
+This version divides galaxy catalogues into HEALPix pixels which are treated separately in the analysis before being recombined in the final posterior.
 The pixelated implementation of \texttt{gwcosmo} introduced the treatment of galaxy catalogue completeness as directionally-dependent.
+The galaxy magnitude-redshift samples considered in this work are determined by the pixels used by \texttt{gwcosmo}.

 The remainder of this paper is organised as follows.
 Section \ref{sec:methods} describes the robust test and its implementation into \texttt{gwcosmo}.
-Section \ref{sec:results} presents results of the new analysis using the GWTC-1 and GWTC-3 catalogues, and section \ref{sec:conc} presents a discussion of the results and future work to be carried out.
+Section \ref{sec:toymodel} then first applies the robust test to a toy model adapted from the analysis outlined in \cite{hitchhiker}, to illustrate some basic features of magnitude incompleteness on inferring the Hubble constant and how the application of the robust test mitigates these effects.
+Section \ref{sec:testcase} then describes further test cases demonstrating our methodology using \texttt{gwcosmo} with real GW data and a simulated galaxy catalogue.
+Section \ref{sec:results} next presents results of the new analysis using real data from the GWTC-1 and GWTC-3 catalogues.
+Finally, section \ref{sec:conc} presents a discussion of the results and future work to be carried out.
+Supplementary material illustrating the impact of some of the choices made in applying the robust test can be found in Appendix \ref{sec:appendix}.